 This almond flour sugar cookies recipe is a lovely companion to any cup of milk, coffee, or hot chocolate!

-Healthy desserts are vital in my book of low carb recipes, because low carb doesn’t mean lame, tasteless or restrictive!
+Almond flour recipes are vital in my book of low carb recipes, because low carb doesn’t mean lame, tasteless or restrictive!
 And what better way to spread holiday cheer than with a freshly baked batch of sugar cookies?!

 Keep reading to see how this almond flour sugar cookies recipe can make your holiday season that much more special!

 These keto cookies are an amazing treat!
 I love them because they:

 - Have only 1 gram of carbs per cookie!

 - Use low carb kitchen staples (no complicated ingredients list!)